hannesdelbeke/brain/print all Qt resources.md

     app.exec_()
 ```

-this displays the resource path when you hover over the icon.
+this displays the resource path when you hover over the icon in a [[tooltip]]
 however you can also access these paths through `QStyle`

 code for a folder 📁 icon